Benzodiazepine Addiction: Symptoms & Signs of Dependence

 - Memory problems

 The development of a sedative use disorder may creep up on a person, but when it exists, it is likely going to be observable.
 Substance abuse has a way of shifting a person into exhibiting uncharacteristic traits.
 In short, the person stops being in service of the life they used to lead, and now spends an increasing amount of time in service to the drug abuse.
-People who develop a sedative use disorder may exhibit some or all of the following (partial) list of behavioral symptoms of substance abuse, per Mayo Clinic:
+People who develop a substance use disorder may exhibit some or all of the following (partial) list of behavioral symptoms of substance abuse:3

 - The person withdraws from friends, family, and obligations in order to use the drug.